 These are just a few examples of beautiful words in French.
 Believe me, I could carry on all day, but even with just a tidbit of knowledge I think my point is made.

-Try and practice these pretty French words before your next trip abroad, and who knows—you may be able to trick the French population into thinking you are French too!
+Try and practice these pretty French words before your next trip abroad, and who knows—you may be able to trick the French population into thinking you’re French too!

-With beautiful French words like this, I can safely say to the French language: Je t’aime !
+With these words, I can safely say to the French language: Je t’aime !
+(I love you!)